ervinb/ervinb.github.io/_posts/2021-10-19-slo-alerting-for-mortals.md

 ![error-budget-graph](/assets/images/slo-alerting/error-budget-monthly-graph.png)

 The green line represents the border between good and evil: if the error rate is *exactly* 0.1% throughout the month, we're still fine, but barely.
-As soon as the line starts to tilt left (into the danger zone) it means that the error rate is higher than the allowed 0.1%, and we should focus more on improving the service.
+The burn rate is 1 in this case.
+As soon as the line starts to tilt left (into the danger zone), the error rate is higher than the allowed 0.1% and in turn, and the burn rate also increases - the system eats the error budget faster than it should.

-That "tilting" is also called the *burn rate*.

 ## Defining the first alert